There’s no need to wait around when you opt for a private urgent care centre.

 Saving time and getting immediate medical treatment is one of the primary reasons people choose a private urgent care centre over a public hospital, but it’s not the sole deciding factor.
 Some people like that the level of attention and care they get at a private hospital is far superior to what they would otherwise receive.
 Rushed doctors and nurses at public hospitals and clinics only have a brief time to attend to each patient due to the typically high volume of people in need of treatment — this not the case at a private hospital.

 It’s also possible that the equipment and facilities at a private hospital where there’s an urgent care centre may be better, as they have the funds to purchase the latest in medical technology and equipment.
 This can result in faster treatment and recovery times, allowing patients to get back to their old lives as soon as possible.

 They might also have more experienced and top-level consultants and specialists because they’re generally paid more at private medical centres, which can attract the best doctors and nurses in their fields.
 And finally, there’s the enjoyable fact that most private hospitals have an element of luxury about them that almost makes them feel like a hotel and so patients can relax and feel more at ease while they’re being treated.

-Our private urgent care centre, Casualty First, is currently operating by appointment only.
-Please call 020 7432 8300 or email firstname.lastname@example.org.
-If you suspect you might be having heart problems or a stroke, please call 999 or go to your nearest NHS A&E.
+Our Urgent Care Clinic is a walk-in service, so if you need help some along, no need to call in advance.
+If you think you might be having heart problems or a stroke, please call 999 or go to your nearest NHS A&E.